heyitsharman/heyitsharman/README.md

 <h2>Harman Kaur</h2>
-<p>Web developer in progress with a strong interest in Data Stuctures in JAVA (I like to make stuff mostly websites and art).</p>
+<p>Web developer in progress with a strong interest in Data Stuctures in JAVA .</p>

 ## 🛠️ Tech Stack
 **Languages:**